facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 }
 ```

+The upper part of the file contains some descriptive information like the name of the component, its version and its source files.
+Make sure to update the various placeholders which are wrapped in `<>`: replace all the occurrences of the `<your_github_handle>`, `<Your Name>`, and `<your_email@your_provider.com>` tokens.

+Then there are the dependencies for this package.
+For this guide, you need `react` and `react-native`.

+Finally, the **Codegen** configuration is specified by the `codegenConfig` field.
+It contains an array of libraries, each of which is defined by three other fields:

+- `name`: The name of the library.
+By convention, you should add the `Spec` suffix.
+- `type`: The type of module contained by this package.
+In this case, it is a TurboModule, thus the value to use is `modules`.
+- `jsSrcsDir`: the relative path to access the `js` specification that is parsed by **Codegen**.

 ### iOS: Create the `podspec` file

 For iOS, you'll need to create a `rtn-calculator.podspec` file which will define the module as a dependency for your app.
 It will stay in the root of `RTNCalculator`, alongside the `ios` folder.